 The most common use of stimulants is for the treatment of Attention-Deficit/Hyperactivity Disorder (ADHD), for which they are considered first line therapy.
 1,2,3,4,5,6 Attention-Deficit/Hyperactivity Disorder, which affects four to 12 percent of school age children and about four percent of adults, is a chronic condition with core symptoms of inattention, hyperactivity and impulsivity.
-The may also be accompanied by internalized disorders such as sadness and anxiety, as well as aggressive and oppositional disorders.
-The three main types of ADHD are primary hyperactive, primary inattentive and mixed.
+7,8,9 It may also be accompanied by internalized disorders such as sadness and anxiety, as well as aggressive and oppositional disorders.
+10,11,12 The three main types of ADHD are primary hyperactive, primary inattentive and mixed.

 Children with ADHD may experience academic underachievement, difficulties in personal relationships and low self-esteem.
-Early recognition, assessment and treatment can redirect the educational and social development of most children with ADHD.
+Early recognition of the signs and symptoms of ADHD, assessment, and treatment can help redirect the educational and social development of most children with ADHD.
 The treatment of patients with ADHD should maximize function to improve relationships and performance at school, decrease disruptive behaviors, promote safety, increase independence and improve self-esteem.

 Although symptoms of ADHD tend to improve with age, this may be due in part to improved coping skills.
 The continuation of synaptogenesis and myelinization into adolescence and young adulthood (especially in the frontal lobes) may also play a role in the improvement of symptoms with age.
 Sixty to eighty percent of children with ADHD will still require treatment through adolescence and into adulthood.
-15,16,17,18 It is estimated that two to seven percent of adults are affected by ADHD.
+15,16,17,18

 Studies have shown that 70 to 75 percent of patients respond to the first stimulant medication on which they are started.
-This number increases to 90 to 95 percent when a second stimulant is tried.
+Response increases to 90 to 95 percent when a second stimulant is tried.
 Treatment failures with stimulants are often due to improper doses rather than ineffectiveness of the medication.
 It may take one to three months to adequately establish the best dose and form of medication for any given patient.
+The American Academy of Pediatrics (AAP) recommends that, if one or two stimulants are ineffective or poorly tolerated, a third stimulant might be tried prior to initiation of a second line treatment.